Sunday, November 28, 2010

 Foto: Getty Images

 On DR2 Tema, portraits tonight two of the hottest fashion Icons.
-The Documentaries about respectively supermodel Kate Moss and the Designer, Marc Jacobs is shown at eight o'clock.
+The Documentaries about supermodel Kate Moss and the designer Marc Jacobs are shown tonight at eight o'clock.

 Kate Moss is probably the supermodel who has been on the Cover of Vogue the most.
 Despite countless scandals, she continues to be popular and in demand.